jrbapna/crafty/README.md

 Benchmarks do not necessarily give a complete picture of real-world performance.
 Nevertheless, we wish to demonstrate that Crafty is fast enough for daily use.
-These benchmarks are the result of rendering a relatively small template 50000 times.
+These benchmarks are the result of rendring a relatively small template 50000 times.
 They were performed on Max OS X with Ruby 1.9.2.

     Number of iterations = 50000